terrabrasilis-research-data/data-manager/README.md

-# TerraBrasilis Research Data - Data Manager Repositories
+# TerraBrasilis Research Data - Data Manager
 The Data Manager component is responsible for the management of Research Data Repositories and for providing mechanisms for searching and accessing all data available in the repositories.
 It uses a flask aplication with a relational database to CRUD metadata.

 API Installation